-Building 4220 is the first major replacement building in the main administrative 4200 complex at the Marshall Space Flight Center.
-The project replaces an existing facility with a new five-story, 150,000-square-foot administrative building.
-Designed to be energy and operationally efficient, the new facility includes a large atrium gathering space, open office areas, a variety of conference rooms, collaboration space, balconies and information technology support spaces.
-4220 is LEED Silver Certified.
+These projects are the first major replacement buildings in the main administrative 4200 complex at the Marshall Space Flight Center, replacing existing facilities with new five-story, 150,000-square-foot administrative buildings.
+Designed to be energy and operationally efficient, the buildings include a large atrium gathering space, open office areas, a variety of conference rooms, collaboration space, balconies and information technology support spaces.
+Public atriums provide shared collaboration spaces and also engage visitors with the innovative work of staff, designing components for the rockets and systems to be used in the next generation of space travel to the moon and beyond.

 Key aspects of the design include: